tennessee contract basics

 What Happens if a Party Breaches a Tennessee Contract?

 A breach of contract occurs when one party to the agreement fails to perform the promise they made.
-A breach can either be material or immaterial
+A breach can either be material or immaterial.

-material breach occurs if the party to whom the duty is owed does not receive the substantial benefit of the agreement due to the breaching party’s failure to perform.
+A material breach occurs if the party to whom the duty is owed does not receive the substantial benefit of the agreement due to the breaching party’s failure to perform.
 In some circumstances, a material breach will excuse performance for the aggrieved party.

 An immaterial breach occurs when the party to whom the duty is owed has received the substantial benefit of the bargain, if not the entire benefit, despite the partial performance of the other party.
 The aggrieved party will still likely be able to seek damages for the breach but may not be excused from performance.